Pittsburgh Preps Frosty Welcome For NHL Classic

 HOOLEY: Inside, on the clean icesheet, Washington Capitals defenseman Karl Alzner had a chance to skate in the team's only practice before the big game.

-Mr. KARL ALZNER (Washington Capitals Player): It's just different.
+KARL ALZNER: It's just different.
 I think just getting that wind in your face.
 I just like to feel a breeze.
-I like to - it's pretty much like you're just a little kid again, and that's you know, that for so many guys grew up(ph) learning their hockey.
+I like to - it's pretty much like you're just a little kid again, and that's - you know, that for so many guys grew up(ph) learning their hockey.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.